thruthesky/backend/README.md

 * For new message indication, everty time a user gets a message from a room, the time of the message will be recorded in `chat_relation.time_of_last_message`.
 When a user visits(checks) the chat rooms, any chat room has newer message then the `chat_relation.time_of_last_message`, then the room has a new message that the user didn't read.

+## LONG-TERM TODO

+This section describes what to do in next version.

+* move core module in core folder.

 # Interface

 Is more likey a router.